Fly ash brick: The raw materials

 Based on boiler operations, fly ash can be additionally classified as LT (low temperature) and HT (high temperature).
-LT fly ash containing amorphous phases is generated where boiler temperature is not more than 800 C, whereas HT fly ash containing glassy reactive phases is generated at more than 1000 °C in super thermal plants.
-LT fly ash reacts well with lime whereas HT fly ash reacts well with OPC.
+LT fly ash containing amorphous phases is generated where boiler temperature is not more than 800 C, whereas HT fly ash containing glassy reactive phases is generated at more than 1000 C in super thermal plants.
+LT fly ash reacts well with lime whereas HT fly ash reacts well with Portland cement.